Xeronaus/Cedaruke/README.md

 - [Cetadune](https://github.com/Xeron590/CetadustryCetadune/releases)

 # Message Me
-If you would like to message me, AKA Xeron590/Xeronaus Scariant, you can do so on Discord!
+If you would like to message me, AKA Xeron590/Xeronaus Finezero, you can do so on Discord!

 Discord: xeronaus